 Basidiocarp: Effused, odontioid to hydnoid; when fresh, ceraceous in texture and (cooked) egg-yolk yellow, yellowish, or ochraceous in color, hardening and fading tannish brown when dry; aculei conical, up to 1 mm long (up to 3 mm in the literature), about 3 per mm, with sharp or frayed-looking (denticulate) tips, composed of a central core of encrusted tramal hyphae that project through the hymenium at the tips of the aculei giving them a paler color, arising singularly or connected at the base with others; margin abrupt or somewhat fimbriate.

-Chemical reactions: Purple in ammonia and potassium hydroxide, not absorbing (negative) in iron salts.
+Chemical reactions: Reacting purple to ammonia and potassium hydroxide, not absorbing iron salts (negative reaction).

 Spore print: White.